Ehpropp/fastai-v3/README.md

 The notebook file titled 'Fruits Good.ipynb' is the notebook used to create the working model after I cleaned the data and tried different approaches.
 The notebook where I cleaned setup everything will be uploaded soon.

+Github seems to have issues sometimes with rendering jupyter notebooks.
+If an issue occurs, go to [nbviewer](https://nbviewer.jupyter.org/) and paste the link to the ipynb notebook file.
+You should be able to view it there.

 Check out the [Practical Deep Learning for Coders](https://course.fast.ai/) course by fast.ai that taught me how to create this!

 This repo was forked from the [fast.ai](https://www.fast.ai) starter repo for deploying their models on [Render](https://render.com).
 The original repo from fast.ai can be found [here](https://github.com/render-examples/fastai-v3).